cran-task-views/Hydrology/Hydrology.md

 -   <pkg>nhdR</pkg>: Tools for working with the National Hydrography Dataset, with functions for querying, downloading, and networking both the [NHD](https://www.usgs.gov/core-science-systems/ngp/national-hydrography) and [NHDPlus](http://www.horizon-systems.com/nhdplus) datasets.

+-   <pkg>somspace</pkg>: somspace is an R package for spatial classification of time series. somspace provides the tools to generate meaningful representations that capture the main spatial patterns of the analyzed time series.

 -   <pkg>Watersheds</pkg>: Methods for watersheds aggregation and spatial drainage network analysis.

 Modeling